rikiod/SpaceCommsApp/README.md

 1. Must be able to enter English
 2. Must have only two inputs
+3. May use as many LEDs (outputs) as needed

 **System Diagram:**
 My task specifically here is to ask as the translator on planet Earth, meaing that I need to be able to translate between morse code and English.